WolfeByte/entra-sonar/README.md

 <img width="1056" height="112" alt="image" src="https://github.com/user-attachments/assets/daa080d4-fff8-4cf9-a8ab-a4e7854f5234" />

-Have you ever needed to track down a Microsoft Entra ID tenant when all you have is a domain name?
-Maybe you already have the tenant ID and want to work backwards to see which domains sit behind it.
-You might also be curious about which identity provider a domain uses, which Microsoft services it ties into, or where the tenant is located with any custom branding included.
-You may even need all of this to function across public, national, and sovereign Microsoft cloud environments.
+Have you ever tried to locate a Microsoft Entra ID tenant ID when all you have is a domain name?
+Maybe you already know the tenant ID and want to look the other way to see which domains are verified in that tenant.
+You may also want to identify the federated IdP a tenant uses, understand how each domain uses the various Microsoft services, or check the tenant’s location and any custom branding.
+You need all of this to work across public, national, and sovereign Microsoft cloud environments.

 That is exactly what Entra Sonar handles.
-It searches for Entra tenants using a domain or tenant ID and uncovers details about verified domains, federated identity providers, and Microsoft cloud service usage across every Microsoft cloud environment.
+It searches for Entra tenants using either a domain or a tenant ID, and reveals verified domains, IdP's, and Microsoft cloud service usage across every Microsoft cloud environment.

 **Site:** [https://entrasonar.com](https://entrasonar.com)

 ## Overview

-Entra Sonar uses various search techniques to pull together information about Microsoft Entra ID tenants:
+Entra Sonar uses various techniques to pull together information about Microsoft Entra ID tenants:

 - **Multi-Cloud Support**: Search and analyse tenants across Public Cloud, US Government, and China 21Vianet environments
-- **Tenant Details**: Get information about the tenants location, cloud type, and identity provider configuration
+- **Tenant Details**: Get information about the tenants location, cloud type, and IdP configuration
-- **Federation Settings**: See which identity provider manages authentication for each verified domain (Entra, AD FS, Okta, Ping, and others)
+- **Federation Settings**: See detailed IdP information for each verified domain (Entra, AD FS, Okta, Ping, and others)
 - **Custom Branding**: View any images and customisations applied to the tenant's sign-in page
 - **Verified Domains**: Display all domains verified in the tenant
 - **Domain Analysis**: Scan each verified domain and attempt to match them to Microsoft services
-- **Azure AD B2C Detection**: Attempt to identify B2C tenants (though this can be a bit hit and miss)
+- **Azure AD B2C Detection**: Identify B2C tenants (though this can be a bit hit and miss)

 ## How It Works

 ### Cloud Environment Detection

-Entra Sonar automatically identifies which Microsoft cloud environment hosts a tenant by analysing OpenID configuration endpoints.\
+Entra Sonar automatically identifies which Microsoft cloud environment hosts a tenant by analysing OpenID configuration endpoints.

 Each Microsoft cloud environment uses distinct authentication endpoints: